-Richard A. Farnum Jr. is associate professor of sociology in the Liberal Arts division at the University of the Arts.
+Richard A. Farnum Jr. is an associate professor of sociology in the Liberal Arts Division at the University of the Arts.
 He graduated from Princeton in 1972, where he took an honors degree in sociology.
 He subsequently took his doctoral degree at Penn, where he studied with Talcott Parsons and Digby Baltzell.
 In 1980, Farnum joined the part-time faculties of Penn and the then Philadelphia College of Art.
-He has been teaching full-time at UArts since 1985.
+He has been teaching full time at what is now the University of the Arts since 1985.

 Class Schedule, Fall 2013

 |SIFT: Case Studies in Socio|